nuxeo/esync/README.md

 ## Building from sources

-Build:
+Create the all in on jar:

         mvn package

-Create a all in one jar
+The jar is located here:

-        ./target/nuxeo-esync-1.0-SNAPSHOT-capsule-full.jar
+        ./target/nuxeo-esync-VERSION-capsule-full.jar

 # Usage

 ## Configuration

-Create a /etc/esync.conf or ~/.esync.conf file
+Create a `/etc/esync.conf` or `~/.esync.conf` with the following content:

       nuxeo.db.user=nuxeo
       nuxeo.db.password=nuxeo